wlillisdev/hangman/README.md

 ![Home page Quizz Master](images_readme/hangman_home_screen.png)

-Home Screen of Hangman
+# Aim of Game

-# Aim of Website
+The goal of this Game is to create an interactive word game that is both fun a challenging for the user.

-The goal of this App is to create an interactive word game that is both fun a challenging for the user.
+Hangman is a traditional word game that is great for a developer or even a full stack student to relax and enjoy a few word games in-between dealing with coding challenges.

 # User Stories